metaplex-foundation/developer-hub/src/pages/bubblegum/guides/javascript/how-to-create-1000000-nfts-on-solana.md

 ## Initial Setup

-This guide will run through create of an NFT Core Asset with Javascript based on a single file script.
+This guide will run through creation of a compressed NFT (cNFT) Asset with Javascript based on a single file script.
 You may need to modify and move functions around to suit your needs.

 ### Initializing